infinera/terraform-xr-network/use_cases/network_setup/README.md

   },
 }
 ```
 ### Leaf bandwidth: Defines the bandwidth to provisioned between Hub and each leaf.
-For each leaf, define the hub dscids to be assigned to the BW, and the hubdscgid and leafdscgid to be use to create the DSCG.
-Creates Hub and Leaf DSCGs.
+For each leaf, define the Hub DSC ids to be assigned to the BW, and the Hub DSCG id and Leaf DSCG id to be used to create the DSCG.
+Creates Leaf DSCGs.
 ```
 variable "leaf_bandwidth" {
   type = map(map(object({ hubdscgid = string, leafdscgid = string, hubdscidlist = list(string), leafdscidlist = list(string), direction = string